spotify/noether/README.md

 ### Multi-class

-These Aggregators are meant for a multi-class setup where the scores a distribtion over labels and the label is an int representing the label.
+These Aggregators are meant for a multi-class setup where the scores a distribution over labels and the label is an int representing the label.

 1. Error Rate
 1. Log Loss